Amog-OS/AmogOS/README.md

 - (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to [Here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing AmogOS
-You can run AmogOS online without installing at DistroTest: https://distrotest.net/AmogOS/.
+- Now You can test out AmogOS online without installing at DistroTest: https://distrotest.net/AmogOS/.

 ## Website
 - Our website is at https://www.jostroos.ml/amogos, designed by our web developer Fengzi (he's too sus to keep his full name here).
 Also check out our parent OS [Jostro OS](https://github.com/jostroOS/jostro).
 The official startpage for AmogOS is at https://www.jostroos.ml/amogos/startpage/.